jlpteaching/ECS201A/hw1/hw1.rst

     ...
     Error: script doesn't take any positional arguments

-If your sieve program needs a command line argument to run, then you need to pass the options with the ``--options`` flag.
+If your sieve program needs a command line argument to run, then you need to pass the options through the process.cmd parameter.
-Use the ``--help`` flag for the script that you are running for more information.
+This parameter is like the argv[] in a normal C program.
+You can also add a command line option to your script to pass options through to the simulated process.